 The SimStudent architecture and the proposed learning environment provide a rich study environment where we can conduct a various controlled studies to explore the cognitive and social factors on the effect of tutor learning.
 There would also be opportunities to explore issues in machine learning such that improving SimStudent’s learning mechanism, or issues in human-computer interaction such like interactions between student’s and SimStudent.
 For potential summer intern projects, we will provide each individual intern an independent research project based on his/her interest and experience.
 There are a number of potential projects that would be suitable for a summer intern projects as listed below (not exclusive).

 (2) Usability Study – What makes the Learning-by-Teaching environment user-friendlier and hence facilitate the tutor learning more?
 From the human-computer interaction point of view, the improvement of the systems’ usability is an essential key for the success in accomplishing our research agenda.
-In this potential research project, the intern student will apply various HCI methods to evaluate the system’s usability and explore the key HCI factors to maximize the students’ learning.
+In this line of research project, the REU student intern will apply various HCI methods to evaluate the system’s usability and explore the key HCI factors to maximize the tutor learning.
+The knowledge and experience in HCI methods would be required.

-(4) Tutoring Dialogue Study – How could we improve interaction between SimStudent and the students?
+(5) Emotional Pedagogical Agent Study – How could we improve interaction between SimStudent and the students?
 So far, SimStudent only learns from the steps demonstrated.
 It would be more natural and (perhaps) pedagogically more appropriate if the student (the tutor) could give a hint with his/her own everyday language (e.g., “you can subtract the same number from both sides”).
 Such a natural language input could be used as a heuristic to navigate the search for induction.
-The goal of the intern project here is to study a rich tutoring dialogue by implementing and testing an augmented dialogue facility in the learning-by-teaching environment.
+The goal of the REU project here is to study a rich tutoring dialogue by implementing and testing an augmented dialogue facility in the learning-by-teaching environment.

 Duration: 10 weeks in any time from June 1 to August 31